 The practice undertook various audits to monitor their performance and help improve the services offered.
 The audits included infection prevention and control and X-rays.
 The X-ray audit findings were within the guidelines of the National Radiological Protection Board (NRPB).

-They conducted patient satisfaction surveys and they were currently undertaking the NHS Friends and Family Test (FFT).
+The practice conducted patient satisfaction surveys and it was currently undertaking the NHS Friends and Family Test (FFT).